Document Information

 Created 01/02/2016 02:32

-SOP_102 is the primary authority for PDX_APP operations with KVUO.
+vPDX 7110.10 is the primary authority for PDX operations with KVUO.
 This document is intended as additional reference on handling arrivals/departures there.

 I. IFR Departures

-KVUO departure and approach frequency will be the Portland Final Approach sector (126.9) if online when Portland International Airport is in East flow, 124.35 otherwise.
+KVUO departure and approach frequency will be the Portland Final Approach sector (126.900) if online when Portland International Airport is in East flow, North sector (124.350) otherwise.

-On request for release, the Approach controller should coordinate the departure with Portland Tower, if online, and authorize release.
-IFR departures are then subject to procedures set out in the Pearson Field Special Flights Rules Area (SFRA) including the use of Pearson Advisory, further details for which are set out in a separate training document, Pearson Field Operations (TWR).
+On request for release, the Approach controller should coordinate the departure with any other affected sectors, and authorize release.
+IFR departures are then subject to procedures set out in the Pearson Field Special Flights Rules Area (SFRA) including the use of Pearson Advisory.
+Portland Local will issue a release to the pilot with a void time of two minutes.

 Portland Approach should not issue turns until the aircraft is clear of Portland Tower's airspace.